skurhse/trans-hotlines/README.rst

 Trans-focused
 -------------

-`Trans Lifeline`_
+`Trans Lifeline Hotline`_
   :emphasis:`US, CAN`
-  - Peer support hotline run by trans people for trans and questioning callers.
+  -  Peer support phone service run by trans people for our trans and questioning peers.

 `TrevorLifeline`_
   :emphasis:`US`